yquake2/yquake2/doc/040_cvarlist.md

   0. Setting this cvar to `1` disables this behavior, the music keeps playing.

+* **ogg_shuffle**: Ogg/Vorbis playback mode.
+Supported modes are:
+  `0`: Loop the current track (the default).
+  `1`: Play the current track once, then stop.
+  `2`: Play all available tracks in a linear sequence.
+  `3`: Shuffle through the available tracks, never play the same track
+       twice in a row.
+  `4`: Shuffle through the available tracks, may play the same track
+       multiple times in a row.

 * **s_doppler**: If set to `1` doppler effects are enabled.
 This is only supported by the OpenAL sound backend.